 Best High-Fiber Picks for Microbiome Balance

-Berries, including blueberries, raspberries, and blackberries, pack significant fiber along with polyphenols that further support gut health.
-One cup of raspberries delivers 8 grams of fiber.
+Berries, including raspberries, blueberries, and blackberries, provide significant fiber along with polyphenols that further support gut health.
+One cup of raspberries delivers approximately 8 grams of fiber.

-Cruciferous vegetables like broccoli, Brussels sprouts, and cauliflower provide both fiber and compounds that support detoxification processes.
-Leafy greens such as spinach and kale offer fiber plus magnesium, which helps relax the digestive tract.
+Cruciferous vegetables like broccoli, Brussels sprouts, and cauliflower provide fiber and compounds associated with liver detoxification support.
+Leafy greens such as spinach and kale contribute fiber alongside magnesium, which supports smooth muscle function in the digestive tract.

-Apples with skin intact, pears, and avocados contribute soluble fiber that beneficial bacteria ferment readily.
-Sweet potatoes provide resistant starch, a type of carbohydrate that resists digestion in the small intestine and feeds colon bacteria similarly to fiber.
+Apples (with skin), pears, and avocados supply soluble fiber that bacteria ferment into beneficial SCFAs.
+Sweet potatoes are a good source of resistant starch, a type of fermentable carbohydrate that reaches the colon largely intact to feed beneficial bacteria.

 Serving Suggestions for Maximum Benefit